kavia-common/unified-customer-portal-197316-197326/customer_portal_frontend/README.md

    - Bad: `host:3001/api/v1` (missing protocol)
 2. If running over HTTPS, ensure the backend is also accessible over HTTPS or your environment allows mixed content.
 3. Backend CORS must allow your frontend origin (e.g., http://localhost:3000).
 The frontend sets `withCredentials=false`.
-4. Dashboard logs diagnostics for base URL and health URL; it also tries `/openapi.json` as a connectivity fallback.
+4. Dashboard logs diagnostics for base URL and health URL.

 To force mock mode:
 ```